Essential Communication Tools for Preppers: Staying Connected in a Crisis

 More

-1 day 14 hours ago #224 by SailPrepperMike
+1 month 3 weeks ago #224 by SailPrepperMike

 Well, you've surely got a solid handle on the importance of communication in a crisis.
 As a seasoned sailor and prepper, I couldn't agree more.
 I've found that maintaining connectivity, be it with your loved ones or emergency services, can make a sea (pun intended) of difference in survival situations.